 Board of Directors

-Board Members share a commitment to promote mental health and wellness within the community, advance supports and resources to counter mental illness and public stigma and to support the values and mission of MHASF in all its efforts both public and private.
+Board Members share a commitment to promoting mental health and wellness within the community, advancing supports and resources to counter public stigma, discrimination, and unjust treatment of people with mental health conditions, and supporting the mission, vision, and values of MHASF.

 Vivian Imperiale, MA, Board President